TanTran2604/TanTran2604/README.md

 ## Hi there 👋

+I'm Tan, a Frontend Developer who never stops learning, with a long-term goal of becoming a Fullstack Developer.

+My journey into web development did not start from my original major.
+Everything I know today comes from self-learning, curiosity, and continuous practice.

+My main stack is HTML5, CSS3, JavaScript (currently focusing on strengthening frontend fundamentals before moving deeper into backend technologies).

+I’ve built several websites during my learning journey.
+One of my favorite projects is JPRestaurant.

+**Fun facts:**

+I have a cat named Knight 🐈

+I’m addicted to coffee ☕

+Passionate about sports 🏃‍♂️

+Always open to relocation for work opportunities
 <!--
 **TanTran2604/TanTran2604** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.